 There is a lot of outdoor activities for those looking to head out mountain biking, hiking or skiing.
 Seal bay has some great trails to hike around that will take you down to the bay and if its mountain biking you like, there are great trails that head out from the park.

-Maybe you like downhill mountain biking, just head up to Mount Washington during the summer months and you can take advantage of some of the best downhill riding in the world, bikes are available for renting.
+Maybe you like downhill mountain biking, just head up to Mount Washington during the summer months and you can take advantage of some of the best downhill riding in the world, bikes are available for rent.
 There are miles upon miles of alpine hiking trails located in the park as well.
 During the winter months, you can ski, snowboard, go tubing or head out on a number of different snowshoe trails.

 You can go exploring in the area and perhaps find the old community of Headquarters, it was a small community located on the banks of the Tsolumn River near Courtenay, BC.
 It was originally named Fraserville, it was built to House the workers needed for the sawmill.